yuex/pelican-chameleon/README.md

 ## CSS Overwriting

 You can use your own css file for code highlight.
-If you do not provide this value, pelican-iliork will the default css file, `code.css`.
+If you do not provide this value, pelican-chameleon will the default css file, `code.css`.

-Pelican-iliork provides a easy to way to overwrite the css style of pelican-iliork by providing `CODE_HIGHLIGHT` and `CSS_OVERWRITE`.
+pelican-chameleon provides a easy to way to overwrite the css style of pelican-chameleon by providing `CODE_HIGHLIGHT` and `CSS_OVERWRITE`.
 When switching Boostrap themes, you may find these useful.

 For example, if you want to use your preferred code highlight css, set the following option in your `pelicanconf.py`

     CODE_HIGHLIGHT = 'url to your favorite code highlight css'

-If you want to overwrite the css style of pelican-iliork iteself, use
+If you want to overwrite the css style of pelican-chameleon iteself, use

     CSS_OVERWRITE = 'url to your css'

 ## Nestable menu items

-Menu items in pelican-iliork is nestable. `MENUITEMS` are rendered as a top navbar.
+Menu items in pelican-chameleon is nestable. `MENUITEMS` are rendered as a top navbar.
 Nested menu items are rendered together as a drop-down button on the top navbar.
 But only 1-level nesting is allowed; it's clumsy, and perhaps wrong, to nest too much items in the menu.
 Here's a example.

     MENUITEMS = [
         ('Home', '/'),